pranayaryal/daily-diary/about.md

 permalink: /about/
 ---

-This is a simple family blog
+This is a very simple family blog